JSCooke/InfernoInteractive/README.md

 ============ Welcome to TwoMinds ===============

-To run the game, please download the release zip file from the relese tab, and double-click the TwoMinds.exe file.
+To run the game, please download the release zip file from the release tab, and double-click the TwoMinds.exe file.

 The first scene that will appear is our company splash screen.
 Please press the "Enter" key to continue, the game will then take you into the world of TwoMinds...